Chapter 32

 “You wait till you see this new dive!”
 Downtown gloated as she slid behind the wheel.
 “Used to be a gay bar called the Anaconda Club—then the gang from Cobwebs & Strange took over, slapped an ‘RCH’ on the marquee, and now it’s the AnaRCHonda Pit!
 We are finally going places in This City!”

 Suiting deed to word by zooping them onto the Expressway even more rapidly than Poon would’ve driven.
-Jabbering about new local groups like Tutu & the Pirates and Silver Abuse and how they were bound to carve out a riotous niche of their own, thrusting The City at last into the same punktastic league as England and New York—
+Jabbering about new local groups like Tutu & the Pirates and B.B.
+Spin and how they were bound to carve out a riotous niche of their own, thrusting The City at last into the same punktastic league as England and New York—

 “—and L.A.,” from the backseat.